jzhoubu/jzhoubu.github.io/index.md

 ---
 layout: default
 ---
-# About Me
+# Hello!
-📖 I am a Ph.D. student at the Hong Kong University of Science and Technology (HKUST).
-I have previously interned at Microsoft Research Asia (in 2020, 2023) and Huawei Noah's Ark Lab (in 2022).
+🎓 I am a Ph.D. candidate at the Hong Kong University of Science and Technology (HKUST).
+I have previously interned at Microsoft Research Asia (in 2020, 2023) and Noah's Ark Lab (in 2022).
 Prior to HKUST, I received B.S. in mathematics from Sun Yat-sen University.

-💡 My research interests lie in the area of **self-supervised learning** and **information retrieval**.
-Specifically, I focus on extracting effective supervision signals from naturally occurring data sources, and applying them to tasks with real-world potential.
-I aim to delivery ~~SOTA~~ simple and effective solutions and ~~publishable~~ practical research.

-📭 If you have any questions to discuss or interests in collaboration, please feel free to reach out!
+💡 My primary research lie in the area of self-supervised learning and information retrieval.
+Here's a closer look at my work:

+- **Self-supervised Learning (SSL)**: My exploration in SSL revolves around harnessing vast, naturally occurring real-world observations as supervision signals for machine learning.
+I've utilized web hyperlinks for pre-training retrieval systems ([HLP](https://arxiv.org/abs/2203.06942)) and exploited the linguistic equivalent of multimodal data for disentangled embeddings and explainable retrieval systems ([VDR](https://openreview.net/forum?id=ZlQRiFmq7Y)).

+- **Inforamtion Retrieval (IR)**:
+I am expertised at multiple aspect of IR,

 # Education